 There is a problem with the memory allocation by SeaScape that causes FireFox to crash on the online monitoring machine.
 Attached you can find an ELOG entry where the problem is explained (SeaScape-Memory.pdf).
 Is there a way to restrict the memory used for the caching of the queried data / plots?

-#2 Updated by Markus Diefenthaler about 5 years ago
+#2 Updated by Markus Diefenthaler over 5 years ago

 Update from Paul: This is the first time in a relatively long time that I've seen the monitor machine freeze, so the situation is much better.
 I know seascape was running, but I don't know about the event display.